 The only downside is that the sites closer to the back of the campground, near the woods, have quite a bit of mosquitoes around.
 I’m not sure if this is seasonal, though.
 This is the feedback from a few travellers, but most people we spoke to said they loved this campground.

-Moreton Island camping: East Side
+Moreton Island camping sites: East Side

-The eastern side of Moreton Island is beautiful and rugged.
-It’s not as busy as the West and ideal for travellers looking to get away from the crowds.
+It’s not as busy as the West side and is ideal for travellers looking to get away from the crowds.

 Blue Lagoon Campground